My name is Gavin Higgins.

 What according to you is an ideal break to get away from the busy schedule of biobank?

-An ideal break for me generally involves travelling and going somewhere I can disengage mentally from work.
+An ideal break for me generally involves traveling and going somewhere I can disengage mentally from work.

 How often do you get to do this?